 Highlights & considerations

 Now, a Brompton isn’t the best choice if you cycle mostly for recreation and you have the space for something larger.
 It rides excellently for its size, but the reality is that 16″ wheels are not as smooth as full-size ones.
 And while it handles nicely with a light load up front—such as you might commute with—it is unusually twitchy when ridden without a load.
 To be clear, it doesn’t turn into a bucking bronco the moment you remove your bag; it just lacks the steadiness most of us expect.

 A quick note on pricing: Bromptons range from the baseline B75, which is a steal at $995, to partially titanium versions with dynamo lighting and extensive racks and luggage for upwards of three grand.
-That’s a staggering range, but the $1200-$1700 range should cover 99% of needs and uses.
+That’s a staggering range, but the $1200-$1700 range should cover 99% of what most commuters want from a folding bike.
 Note that the frame is identical on all versions, titanium parts notwithstanding.